AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Verification Rules**

 #.
-The state abstractions declared in a Abstract_State_Aspect of a package,
-   if present, must cover all the hidden state of the package.
-   [The rule is checked when the package body is analysed.]

-#.
 A Volatile Input state abstraction shall not be a global item (see
    :ref:`global-aspect`) of mode **in out** or **out**.
 [Checked when analyzing subprogram declarations.]